Mental Health Services

 Crisis Intervention Services provide crisis response for clients in the community.
 Services are available through the Crisis Information and Referral Hotline at 518.243.4000, 24 hours a day, 7 days a week.
 Crisis Intervention Services are available in the Emergency Room and The Living Room, located at our State Street Mental Health Center – for in-person mental health assessments, telephone counseling and referral, and to aid in psychiatric emergencies.

-Ellis Hospital’s Mental Health Crisis Unit is staffed with registered nurses, mental health technicians, psychiatric crisis workers, psychiatrists and security officers, 24 hours a day, 7 days a week to care for mental health patients in crisis.
-Patients seeking mental health assistance receive a medical screening in the Emergency Department before entering the new unit.
+Crisis services are offered in the hospital's Emergency Department Care Team 5.
+It is staffed with registered nurses, mental health technicians, psychiatric crisis workers, psychiatrists and security officers, 24 hours a day, 7 days a week to care for mental health patients in crisis.
+Patients seeking crisis services have the option of being seen in person or by calling Ellis' Crisis Line: 518-243-4000.

 The Living Room at State Street Mental Health Center

-The newest addition to the State Street Mental Health Center at 1023 State Street, and a first of its kind in the Capital Region, The Living Room is a safe, comfortable, calming place within a healthcare setting, where guests facing mental health crises can seek help as an alternative to the Emergency Department.
-This new community resource, which opened Fall 2018, offers further patient access to care, and is a collaboration between Ellis Medicine, Alliance for Better Health, and Rehabilitation Support Services (RSS).
+The Living Room is the newest addition to the State Street Health Center at 1023 State Street, and a first of its kind in the Capital Region.
+The Living Room is a safe, comfortable, calming place within a healthcare setting, where guests facing mental health crises can seek help as an alternative to the Emergency Department.
+This new community resource, which opened Fall 2018, offer further patient access to care, and is a collaboration between Ellis Medicine and Rehabilitation Support Services (RSS).

-The Living Room provides crisis diversion services to adults 18 and older with active Medicaid.
+The Living Room provides crisis diversion services to adults 18 and older.
 Guests will be assessed for safety throughout the visit.
 Supportive therapy will be provided; coping skills and stress reduction skills will be explored.
-Services for mental health, substance abuse treatment, physical health providers, care management services, housing supports, and community resources are all available and provided according to the immediate needs of each individual who visits.
+Services for mental health, substance-abuse treatment, physical health providers, care management services, housing supports, and community resources are all available and provided according to the immediate needs of each individual who visits.

 1023 State Street